Ricky Jenkins -- Orangeburg

 You have free articles remaining.

-Friends may call at the residence of his uncle, the Rev. Henry Jenkins, 2472 Beach Drive, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.
+The family will receive friends at the residence of his uncle, the Rev. Henry Jenkins, 2472 Beech Drive, Orangeburg, South Carolina or Simmons Funeral Home and Crematory of Orangeburg.

 To plant a tree in memory of Ricky Jenkins as a living tribute, please visit Tribute Store.